 We consider stays abroad an important personal experience and a significant factor in the competition for an attractive job.
 The KU maintains a partnership network with around 300 universities worldwide.
 The KU International Office supports students in the planning phase and provides information on different financing possibilities for stays abroad.

-Our research projects are as diverse as the main topics of our professorships, and yet their topics can be summarized as "Environmental Research in Space" and "Environmental Geography".
+Our research projects are as diverse as the main topics of our working groups, and yet their topics can be summarized as "Environmental Research in Space" and "Environmental Geography".
 We conduct research in projects with varying proportions of fundamental research and applied practice-oriented research.
 Students can contribute to these projects through field internships, field trips and their final theses, but also as student assistants.

 They gain experience and establish contacts with potential employers through an internship (available in German) in the required elective area.
 Students also have the possibility to complete their internship abroad; for individual advice and support in finding an internship and financing possibilities, the KU Career Service and the International Internship Service are happy to help.